Proportionally Representative Clustering: Towards an Axiom Capturing Proportional Representation

-Proportional fairness for clustering has been considered in a series of {recent} papers. \citet{CFLM19a} first proposed {a} proportional fairness {axiom} that is based on the idea {that} more dense {groups} of data points {require} more centers{---in their words, } \emph{``any subset of at least $r\ceil{n/k}$ individuals is entitled to choose $r$ centers''}. {Their} proposed formal specification of proportional fairness requires {the clustering solution to be such} that there is no set of agents of size at least $n/k$ that can {find} a{n unselected} center that is ``better'' {(i.e., located closer than the closest selected center)} for each of them.
-The concept was studied in detail for the discrete {and unconstrained settings} by \citet{CFLM19a} and {and} \citet{MiSh20a}{, respectively}.
+Proportional fairness for clustering has been considered in a series of {recent} papers. \citet{CFLM19a} first proposed {a} proportional fairness {axiom} that requires that there is no set of agents of size at least $\ceil{n/k}$ that can {find} a{n unselected} center that is ``better'' {(i.e., located closer than the closest selected center)} for each of them.

 \begin{definition}[Proportional Fairness~\citep{CFLM19a}] $X \subseteq \M$ with $|X| = k$ satisfies proportional fairness if $\forall S \subseteq \N$ with $|S| \geq \lceil \frac{n}{k} \rceil$ and for all $c \in \M$, there exists $i \in S$ with $d(i, c) \geq d(i,X)$. \end{definition}